 The very obvious favorite to win was 22-year-old Jesse Owens.
 Sports prognosticators at the time generally felt that Owens' toughest competition would come only from his fellow Americans and only in the running events.
 As for the long jump, seeing as how he had jumped decidedly farther than any human being in history, most thought Owens was a shoe-in to grab gold.
 Owens however felt differently.
 He was concerned about the long jumper from Germany.

 Owens had never met Long before.
 He didn't even know what he looked like, but he had definitely heard of him.
 Long was having a fantastic year.
 He had won several tournaments including a European Championship and had recently set a new European long jump record.
-Although that record was still about a foot less than Owens' record jump, Owens knew that Long was fully capable of beating him.
+Although that record was still about a foot less than Owens' record jump, Owens knew that Long only getting better as a long jumper and was fully capable of beating him.
 All it took was for Owens to have a bad day.

 Before the tournament began Owens stood next to his coach looking over the competition.
-Owens was never one to study up on other athletes.
-At this event, however, Owens was more curious than usual and wanted to get a look at Long.
+Owens was never one to study up on other athletes, but at this event he was more curious about his competition than usual and wanted to get a look at Long.
 After a short while, a tall muscular athlete wearing gray training pants and black turtleneck came jogging out onto the field.
 It was indeed Luz Long, and on looks alone, he seemed a formidable force.
 Of his first impression, Owens later wrote:

 "Long was one of those rare athletic happenings you come to recognize after years in competition — a perfectly proportioned body, every lithe but powerful cord a celebration of pulsing natural muscle, stunningly compressed and honed by tens of thousands of obvious hours of sweat and determination.
 He may have been my arch-enemy, but I had to stand there in awe and just stare at Luz Long for several seconds."